-This meeting will not be a meeting, but a Rummage Sale.
-Patsy will bring all her surplus fabric and sell it for $2 a yard.
-Members are encouraged to bring quilt related items they wish to donate to the sale.
-All sale proceeds will go to the Community Service program.
-The sale will run from 9:00 a.m. to 3:00 p.m. at our meeting location.
-All sales will be cash or check, no credit cards.
-We are opening up the sale to the public, so we encourage members to spread the word to friends and family.
-We also will need volunteers to staff the sale, so if you are interested please let Patsy know.
-Any items not sold at the sale will be donated to Goodwill.
+This meeting was not a meeting, but a Rummage Sale.
+Patsy Franko brought all her surplus fabric and sold it for $2 a yard.
+Members were encouraged to bring quilt related items they wished to donate to the sale.
+All sale proceeds went to the Community Service program.
+We opened up the sale to the public, so we encouraged members to spread the word to friends and family.
+Any items not sold at the sale were donated to Goodwill.

 Below are photos of two 12 year old students, Grace and Ethan (parental permission was obtained to use their names), who were able to make weekly visits to Joanne Ramsperger's home to work on their quilts since school was suspended due to COVID-19.
 They both finished this month (August 2020) and both were allowed to use Joanne's long arm to finish their quilts!
 Joanne wanted their efforts to be recognized and shared.
 Thank you, Joanne, for your generosity and support.